vbotka/thesis/README.md

+# Doctoral Thesis

-# Doctoral Thesis: Electrophysical properties of the MOS structure with implanted bulk
+## Electrophysical properties of the MOS structure with implanted bulk

 by Vladimir Botka

-**SLOVAK UNIVERSITY OF TECHNOLOGY IN BRATISLAVA** Faculty of Electrical engineering and Information technology Department of Microelectronics
+### SLOVAK UNIVERSITY OF TECHNOLOGY IN BRATISLAVA

+Faculty of Electrical engineering and Information technology

+Department of Microelectronics

 **Abstract**